 1. Figure out which pages on your site are sending the most clicks to Amazon

-If you're wondering where to start, you can use Affilimate's Network Report to find which pages have the most clicks on Amazon Affiliate links:
+If you're wondering where to start, you can use Affilimate's Link Management feature to find which pages have the most clicks on Amazon Affiliate links:

 This report shows you each page on your website, sorted by the number of outbound clicks exclusively to Amazon affiliate links.